-Christopher Hajzler is a Senior Analyst in the Emerging Markets Division of the International Economic Analysis Department.
+Christopher Hajzler is a Principal Researcher in the Emerging Markets Division of the International Economic Analysis Department.
 His primary research interests include the study of the effects of political risk on international capital flows, expropriation of foreign direct investments, and Law-of-One-Price deviations within and across countries.
 Prior to joining the Bank of Canada, he obtained a PhD in Economics from the University of Western Ontario, and was Assistant Professor/Lecturer at the University of Otago, New Zealand.

 This note estimates potential output growth for the global economy through 2019.
 While there is considerable uncertainty surrounding our estimates, overall we expect global potential output growth to rise modestly, from 3.1 per cent in 2016 to 3.4 per cent in 2019.

 Previously reported effects of institutional quality and political risks on foreign direct investment (FDI) are mixed and, therefore, difficult to interpret.
 We present empirical evidence suggesting a relatively clear, statistically robust, and intuitive characterization.